Mansfield: 18th century

-Robert Dodsley, who wrote The King and the Miller of Mansfield, was a stocking weaver in the town.
-His writings were set in the town also.
-He became one of the foremost publishers of that day, publishing Dr Samual Johnson’s 'London' in 1738.
+Robert Dodsley, who wrote The King and the Miller of Mansfield, was a stocking weaver in the town; his writings were also set in the town.
+He became one of the foremost publishers of that day, publishing Dr Samuel Johnson's London in 1738.
 Later, he suggested and helped finance Johnson's Dictionary of the English Language.

-In 1750, George Whitefield, one of the founders of Methodism) came to preach in the town.
-The Moot Hall in the Mansfield Market Place was erected in 1752 by Henrietta Harley, Countess of Oxford and Countess Mortimer.
+In 1750, George Whitefield, one of the founders of Methodism, came to preach in the town.
+The Moot Hall, in the Mansfield Market Place, was erected in 1752 by Henrietta Harley, Countess of Oxford and Countess Mortimer.